Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set

 Instance-adaptive video compression relaxes the requirement of a single global model that needs to be able to generalize to any unseen test sequence.
 This can be beneficial when the training data is limited, when there is domain shift between training and test distributions, or when the model class is not expressive enough.
 While it comes at the cost of some overhead to the bitstream, we demonstrated that with a suitable compression scheme this overhead can be kept small, especially since it is amortized over the many pixels of a video sequence.

 Our InstA models clearly outperform the base models in all considered settings, in several cases achieving a state-of-the-art rate-distortion performance.
-They outperform their corresponding global base models with BD-rate savings of between 17\,\% and 26\,\% on the UVG-1k, HEVC class-B, and Xiph-5N datasets, and the popular ffmpeg implementation of H.265 with BD-rate savings between 5\,\% and 44\,\%.
+They outperform their corresponding global base models with BD-rate savings of between 17\,\% and 27\,\% on the UVG-1k, HEVC class-B, and Xiph-5N datasets, and the popular ffmpeg implementation of H.265 with BD-rate savings between 5\,\% and 44\,\%.
 By evaluating models that were trained on natural scene data on animated sequences, we demonstrate that instance-adaptive finetuning improves the robustness of neural video codecs under domain shift.
-Finally, instance-adaptive compression reduces the required model expressivity: even after reducing the model size by 72\,\%, InstA-SSF maintains a competitive performance.
+Finally, instance-adaptive compression reduces the required model expressivity: even after reducing the model size by 70\,\%, InstA-SSF maintains a competitive performance.

-The ability to trade off encoder-side compute for compression performance is a natural match for one-to-many transmission scenarios, in which a sequence is compressed once but transmitted and decoded often.
+The added performance improvement comes with significant added computing cost at the encoder side.
+However, the ability to trade off encoder-side compute for compression performance is a natural match for one-to-many transmission scenarios, in which a sequence is compressed once but transmitted and decoded often.
 We demonstrated that even just finetuning for seconds per frame can lead to a substantial improvement in compression performance, so instance-adaptive compression may ultimately even be beneficial in real-time applications.